 INTRINSIC factors are the natural processes caused by genetic factors that are happening to your whole body over time.
 For the skin, this includes a decrease in collagen and elastin production, increased dryness, and decreases the skin cell turnover rate.
 Gravity obviously doesn’t help either!
 So intrinsic ageing is something we have less control over.

 EXTRINSIC factors are caused by environmental and lifestyle factors, e.g. sun exposure, smoking, excess alcohol, drugs, nutritional intake, poor health habits, stress, to name a few.
 Extrinsic ageing is the bigger problem, and can cause more damage over time.
 The good news is you do have more control over these factors.
 You can slow down extrinsic ageing!

-Whilst it’s important to use products that target and help intrinsic ageing factors you can take steps to help prevent & diminish the external signs of premature ageing.
+Whilst it’s important to use products that target and help existing intrinsic ageing factors, you can also take steps now to help prevent and diminish the external signs of premature ageing.

 So what can you do to help your skin?

-It doesn’t matter how young or old you are – start today!
+My last top tip - it doesn’t matter how young or old you are – start today!